EddieHubCommunity/api/README.md

 When using gitpod, you can set environment-variables under the following link `https://gitpod.io/variables`.
 You can even scope the variable to a specific project.

-For connecting the API against the database you can use `docker-compose`
+For connecting the API against the database you can use `docker-compose`.
 ```bash
 # database
 $ docker-compose up